 Their results in worldwide sport horse competitions are not spectacular – they are willing and able with a relaxed temperament as opposed to being flashy.
 They are generally healthy and long-lived breed.
 Their movement is more like that of a light carriage horse (another contributory influence) than the floating action of the Arab.
 On the whole, the Czechoslovakian Warmblood is usually strongly built, and has an acceptable, middle-of-the-road, riding horse conformation.
 Whilst previously used as cavalry horses they have not seen the same translation from success on the battlefield to success in the showjumping eventing or Hunter sports horse classes that we have seen from the other European warm blood breeds.

 Translated from the military to the civilian context, the Czechoslovakian Warmblood is essentially an attractive, reliable “riding club” horse.
 It has no special talent for jumping, and little cross-country ability above a good “club level”, but it makes an obedient dressage ride and on the whole has paces of a fair quality.

-- We currently have no Horses for Sale classifieds on Pets Australia.
-If you are interested in registering a Horses for Sale classified please click here.
+- We currently have no classifieds on Pets Australia.
+If you are interested in registering a classified please click here.